 The Canyon makes a perfect hiking shirt for long, sunny, exposed days, interfacing with a pack without any problems.
 Credit: Melissa Dozier

-Who it is best for: The REI Co-op Sahara Long Sleeve is a button-up style shirt that is great for ladies who want a less technical-looking shirt that still offers decent sun protection.
-It's easier to layer, and a vented panel in the back helps keep air moving on hot days.
+Who it is best for: The REI Co-op Sahara Long Sleeve is a button-up style shirt that is great for ladies who want UPF protection without looking like they're wearing a baselayer.
+It's easy to throw on over a t-shirt for cooler days, and a vented panel in the back helps keep air moving on hot days.
 Front buttons make it simple to vent even more when things start to warm up.
-It's a great choice for hiking, biking, travel, outdoor field work, and fishing, especially if you want something that still looks appropriate to wear out to dinner at the end of the day.
+It's more durable than stretchy sun hoodies and is a great choice to wear if your day takes you from the hiking trail or fishing boat straight to dinner at the local BBQ place.

 Should you buy it?
-If general wearability is high on your list, the Sahara Long Sleeve is an excellent option.
-It's not specifically designed for water-centered sports, but it fits in around town a lot better than most sun shirts.
+If general wearability and a traditional fit are high on your list, the Sahara Long Sleeve is an excellent option.
+It fits in around town a lot better than more athletic-looking sun shirts that can leave you feeling like you're only halfway dressed.
 Its biggest drawback is that it doesn't have a hood, leaving your head and neck exposed.
-It also wrinkles easily when packed, but that's a small tradeoff considering how well it performs otherwise.
-It stands out as the most versatile women's sun shirt we tested and is especially well-suited for outdoor jobs, such as raft guiding or forestry, which may have a professional dress code.
+Otherwise, it stands out as the most versatile women's sun shirt we tested and is especially well-suited for outdoor jobs, such as raft guiding or forestry, which may have a professional dress code.

 UPF: 50+ | Features: Extra large hood, thumb holes